0901291/stageverslag-0901291/README.md

 - Server side rendering is built in into the application to serve crawlers such as Google and offer basic support to people browsing without JavaScript enabled.
 Please note that data you add or edit in the application, is not rendered on the server because of it being in your browser's storage.
 Only default data is visible server side.
 - Styling is done through SASS.
 - Heroku support is already built in to make it as easy as possible to launch your app into the world wide web.
+- Filter achievements on the overview page based on status (to do, in progress, done) or type

 ## Usage
 1. Clone the repo.